Nevcairiel/LAVFilters/README.txt

 Instead of language codes, the advanced mode supports two special cases: "*" and "off".
 When you specify "*" for a language code, it'll match everything.
 For example "*:eng"  will activate English subtitles, independent of the audio language.
-The reverse is also possible: "eng:*" will activate any subtitles when the audio is english.
+The reverse is also possible: "eng:*" will activate any subtitles when the audio is English.

 The "off" flag is only valid for the subtitle language, and it instructs LAV Splitter to turn the subtitles off.
-So "eng:off" means that when the audio is english, the subtitles will be deactivated.
+So "eng:off" means that when the audio is English, the subtitles will be deactivated.

 Additionally to the syntax above, two flags are supported to enhance the subtitle selection.
 Specifically, LAV Splitter understands the flag "d" for default subtitles, the flag "f" for forced subtitles, the flag "h" for hearing impaired, and the flag "n" for normal streams (not default, forced, or impaired).
 In addition, flags can be negated with a leading "!" before the whole flags block - "!h" becomes "dfn", etc.
 Flags are appended to the subtitle language, separated by a pipe symbol ("|").
-Example: "*:*|f" This token specifys that on any audio language, you want any subtitle that is flagged forced.
+Example: "*:*|f" This token specifies that on any audio language, you want any subtitle that is flagged forced.

-The advanced rukes can be combined into a complete logic for subtitle selection by just appending them, separated with a comma or a space.
+The advanced rules can be combined into a complete logic for subtitle selection by just appending them, separated with a comma or a space.
 The rules will always be parsed from left to right, the first match taking precedence.

-Consider the following rule set:
+Consider the following ruleset:
 "eng:eng|f eng:ger|f eng:off *:eng *:ger"
 This rule means the following:
-If audio is english, load an english or a german forced subtitle track, otherwise turn subtitles off.
+If the audio is English, load an english or a German forced subtitle track, otherwise turn subtitles off.
-If audio is not english, load english or german subtitles.
+If the audio is not english, load English or German subtitles.

 BluRay Support
 =============================